-The City has also taken alternative pre-existing state disaster funding sources into account (see Table 2 below).
-While the most significant sources are statewide, may be competitive across parishes or require applicant initiative, they are currently available and underway within the City.
+The City has also taken alternative pre-existing state disaster funding sources into account (see Table 3 below).
+While the most significant sources are statewide and may be competitive across parishes or require applicant initiative, they are currently available and underway within the City.
 The City determined that these housing programs and other investments have sufficient allocations from the State at this time.
-Should additional needs or waitlists arise; the City will coordinate with the State on whether additional allocations are best served through the state allocation or may need a reallocation of any underutilized or available funding in this Plan.
+Should additional needs arise or waitlists become available, the City will coordinate with the State on whether additional allocations are best served through the state allocation or may need a reallocation of any underutilized or available funding in this Plan.
 In addition, we are likely to continue to identify other sources of funding, or additional data for existing programs may become available.
 Therefore, this list is intended to be illustrative, not comprehensive or final.